-The Home Alone reboot for the Disney+ streaming service is coming together fast.
-According to a new report coming from Variety, Archie Yates, Ellie Kemper and Rob Delaney are set to star in this newest reinvention of the 1990 comedy classic.
+The Home Alone reboot for the Disney+ streaming service is coming your way soon.
+The show now officially has a release date, November 12.
+According to a report from Variety, Archie Yates, Ellie Kemper, and Rob Delaney are set to star in this newest reinvention of the 1990 comedy classic.
+Disney+ has also confirmed Aisling Bea, Kenan Thompson, Tim Simons, Pete Holmes, Devin Ratray, Ally Maki, and Chris Parnell will star.
 Dan Mazer has signed on to direct the film, from a screenplay from SNL writers Mikey Day and Streeter Seidell.

 It appears that this is a reboot of the premise, but the characters will be different.
-According to the original report, Archie Yates won’t be playing Macauley Culkin’s Kevin McCallister character, but instead an entirely new kid, presumably in the modern day.
-And once again, there will be a child left back home while his family goes on an overseas trip.
+According to the original report, Archie Yates won’t be playing Macauley Culkin’s Kevin McCallister character, but instead an entirely new kid, presumably in the modern-day.
+It seems likely that, once again, there will be a child left back home while his family goes on an overseas trip.

 Twentieth Century Fox

 His folks in this new version will be Kimmy Schmidt‘s Ellie Kemper and Catastrophe‘s Rob Delaney.
-One assumes there will probably then be robbers whom the kid hands them their butts, likely in the Joe Pesci and Daniel Stern mold.
-But they too will likely be all new characters.
+One assumes there will probably then be villains whom the kid takes on, likely in the Joe Pesci and Daniel Stern mold.
+But they too will probably be all-new characters.

 Twentieth Century Fox